RTDLM/PyTDLM/docs/tutorial.md

     random_seed=42
 )
 ```
-Because we asked for the matrix of probabilities with `#!python return_proba=True`, the output is a dictionnary with the simulated ODs matrix (or matrices should `repli` be more than 1) under the key `#!python 'simulations'`, and the matrix of probabilities under the key `#! 'probabilities'`.
+Because we asked for the matrix of probabilities with `#!python return_proba=True`, the output is a dictionnary with the simulated ODs matrix (or matrices should `repli` be more than 1) under the key `#!python 'simulations'`, and the matrix of probabilities under the key `#!python 'probabilities'`.

 ```python
 best_sim['simulations']